JEIT25/Laboratory-Work1-Activity-PowerBI_v2_Basic_Sales_Data/README.md

 ## Part 1 & 2: Loading Data and Interface

 ### Data View Verification
-*Screenshot of the Data View showing all columns correctly formatted.*

 **1. Default Data Types (Before Correction)** *Screenshot showing the data types as initially loaded by Power BI.*